Jonas20: Greetings from Your Hometown Tour

-Jonas20: Greetings from Your Hometown Tour is the thirteenth concert tour by American pop rock band Jonas Brothers, in celebration of the band's 20th anniversary.
-The tour commenced on August 10, 2025, at MetLife Stadium, in East Rutherford, New Jersey, and is set to conclude on December 22, 2025, at Barclays Center, in Brooklyn, New York, consisting of 74 concerts.
+Jonas20: Greetings from Your Hometown Tour was the thirteenth concert tour by the American pop rock band Jonas Brothers, supporting their seventh studio album, Greetings from Your Hometown (2025), and celebrating the band's 20th anniversary.
+The tour commenced on August 10, 2025, at MetLife Stadium, in East Rutherford, New Jersey, and concluded on August 8, 2026, at Croix Bleue Medavie Stadium, in Moncton, New Brunswick, consisting of 90 concerts.

 Background

 The brothers appeared on Good Morning America on March 21, 2025, in anticipation of JonasCon.
 During the interview, they announced a 20th anniversary-themed tour, originally called Jonas20: Living the Dream.
-Two days later, 43 concerts across North America were announced with the All-American Rejects, Boys Like Girls and Marshmello serving as supporting acts on select dates.
+Two days later, 43 concerts across North America were announced with the All-American Rejects, Boys Like Girls, Marshmello and Franklin Jonas and the Byzantines serving as supporting acts on select dates.

 In June 2025, six of the scheduled concerts had venue changes, from stadiums to either amphitheaters or arenas.
 In a statement, via their social media, the band wrote: "Every decision we make is with you in mind, ensuring the best experience for our incredible fans.
 We're making some venue changes, but rest assured, all performances are still happening on the same dates and in the same cities."

 The following week, nine more shows were added to the tour, bringing it to a total of 52 concerts across North America.

 The band announced they would host the Greetings From Rehearsal: Live!, a live band rehearsal where ticket holders would be able to watch as they prepare for the upcoming tour.
 The event took place on June 20, 2025, at the Webster Hall in New York City.
 That September, a second concert in Orlando, Florida, was announced, due to demand.
 Because of Game 4 of the 2025 WNBA semifinals match between Phoenix Mercury and Minnesota Lynx, the band had to re-schedule the Phoenix show from September 28, 2025, to the following day.
 On September 29, due to an increased fan demand, eighteen more North American shows were added to the tour, with Jesse McCartney being added as supporting act to most of the new tour stops.
-On October 22, three more date were announced, bringing the tour to a total of 74 concerts.
+On October 22, three more date were announced.
+On November 24, 2025, the band added one last concert to the first leg of the tour, in Jacksonville, on December 30.